StaCu/ttihp-snake-game/test/README.md

-# Sample testbench for a Tiny Tapeout project
+# Testbench for Tiny Tapeout Snake Game

-This is a sample testbench for a Tiny Tapeout project.
+Testbench for this Tiny Tapeout project.
 It uses [cocotb](https://docs.cocotb.org/en/stable/) to drive the DUT and check the outputs.
-See below to get started or for more information, check the [website](https://tinytapeout.com/hdl/testing/).

-## Setting up

-1. Edit [Makefile](Makefile) and modify `PROJECT_SOURCES` to point to your Verilog files.
-2. Edit [tb.v](tb.v) and replace `tt_um_example` with your module name.

 ## How to run